 Editor’s Note: This post is an appendix to a recently released report on competency-based education entitled Show What You Know: The Landscape of Competency-Based Education.

-We’ve been looking into what schools, districts, networks, and impact organizations are doing to accelerate progress toward an effective CBE system, and in July we will release a full publication highlighting our research and analysis.
+We’ve been looking into what schools, districts, networks, and impact organizations are doing to accelerate progress toward an effective CBE system.
 In the meantime, we have assembled a series of initial lists of positive examples in various areas.

 The organizations discussed below are interesting and forward-leaning groups moving the needle forward in terms of our collective understanding of what competency education is, and what it could be.

 This list is not intended to be comprehensive, but is a sampling of groups identified as exemplars by people we’ve interviewed and/or other sources we’ve encountered in our research.
 We invite you to suggest other organizations making a difference in the comments section below.

 Prominent in the Competency-Based Conversation